 (3) If an act or omission constitutes both an offence and a contempt of a Commission the defendant is not liable to be punished twice.

-”.

-9. Section 16 amended

-(1) Section 16(2) is repealed and the following subsections are inserted instead —

-“
+[Section 15E inserted by No. 30 of 2006 s.
+8.]

+16. Arrest of witness failing to appear

+(1) If a person who has been served with a summons pursuant to section 9 fails to attend as required by the summons and section 10, the Chairman may, on proof by statutory declaration of the service of the summons, issue a warrant for the apprehension of that person.

 (2) The Chairman may issue a warrant for the apprehension of a person whose evidence is desired and is necessary and relevant to the Commission’s inquiry if the Chairman is satisfied by evidence on oath or affirmation that it is probable that the person —

 (a) will not attend before the Commission to give evidence without being compelled to do so; or